auth0/docs/articles/migrations/guides/liveid-api-deprecation.md

 Key differences are:

 - `strategy_version` has the value `1` when the user last logged-in with Live Connect, or `2` when they last logged in with Azure AD.
-- `nickname` as a different format.
+- `nickname` has a different format.
-- `locale`, `work`, `emails` array, `addresses`, `phones` are present in Live SDK but not in Microsoft Graph's.
+- `locale`, `work`, `emails` array, `addresses`, `phones` are present in Live SDK but not in Microsoft Graph.
 - `displayName`, `userPrincipalName`, `businessPhones` array are present in Microsoft Graph but not in Live SDK.

-If a user that previously logged in with Live Connect and then logged in with Azure AD, the profiles will be merged, so it will have the content of the Live ID one plus the new fields in Microsoft Graph.
+If a user that has previously logged in with Live Connect logs in with AzureAD, the profiles will be merged.
+The new profile will have both the content of the Live ID profile plus the fields from the Microsoft Graph profile.

 The `strategy_version` will be set to '2' for users that last logged in with Azure AD, to '1' for users that logged in with Live SDK recently, and will not be present for users that did not login recently.
 You can use this field to better interpret the profile content.

-Note that the `user_id` will be the same regardless of the API used to integrate with Microsoft.
+Note that the `user_id` field will be the same regardless of the API used to connect with Microsoft.

 **Permissions**

 Auth0 lets you select which permissions you want to ask from the Microsoft Graph APIs.
-The ones that Live SDK and Microsoft Graph support might provide similar functionality, but the data returned by them and its format may be completely different.
+The ones that Live SDK and Microsoft Graph support might provide similar functionality, but the data returned by them and their format may be completely different.
 See [Migrating from Live SDK - Permissions](https://docs.microsoft.com/en-us/onedrive/developer/rest-api/concepts/migrating-from-live-sdk?view=odsp-graph-online#permissions) to understand what changes are required in your code.

 | Live SDK | Microsoft Graph |
 |----------|-----------------|